niwinanto/Tenxertech_inter_project/SPI_ADXL345_driver/README.md

 ## ADXL345 Interrupt detection
 We have used Adafruit Python GPIO Library which provide a cross-platform GPIO interface on the Raspberry Pi.
-Using this library we Programed one of the GPIO pins(**PWM1**) in CHIP Pro to detect the edge triggering.
+Using this library we programed one of the GPIO pins(**PWM1**) in CHIP Pro to detect the edge triggering.
 We have connected interrupt pin of ADXL345 to this GPIO pin and wrote a handler to do the required actions while changing the ADXL345 interrupt line.
 The ADXL345 interrupt line is programed to change state when ever FIFO samples overflows.

 ## Hardware Pin Mapping
 |ADXL345        |  CHIP Pro     |